RobinRSchulz/Vitruv-TGG/README.md

 In the following, the process of getting sequences of changes to a source model, given by Vitruvius, and using IbeX and a pattern matching process, which this project mainly consists of, to propagate those changes to a target model, is shown.

+## LaTeX sources
+The latex sources for the thesis document can be found under [doc/latex-sources](doc/latex-sources).

 ### Architecture Diagram
 The following diagram illustrates the architecture based on a selection of important classes and packages.
 The green packages are what this project contains.